IC MP Requirements

 At the end of the training period, the certified medical physicist supervisor must submit a statement in writing to the ABR attesting that the conditions in Points 1-4 above have been met and that the candidate is capable of working independently in the designated field of medical physics.

-4International candidates within medical physics residency programs who hold only non-United States (U.S.) degrees must provide documentation that their foreign degrees are equivalent to those granted from an approved institution in the U.S. and that the granting institution is equivalent to a regionally accredited institution in the U.S. Please refer to the ABR-approved Credentials Evaluation Organizations for information on the process for providing this documentation through utilization of approved educational credential evaluation services.
+4International candidates within medical physics residency programs who hold only non-United States (U.S.) or Canadian degrees must provide documentation that their foreign degrees are equivalent to those granted from an approved institution in the U.S. and that the granting institution is equivalent to a regionally accredited institution in the U.S. Please refer to the ABR-approved Credentials Evaluation Organizations for information on the process for providing this documentation through utilization of approved educational credential evaluation services.

 PART 3 - The Oral Exam

 You must have passed Part 1 and Part 2 to take the oral examination.
 If you are taking the exam in more than one specialty area of medical physics, you must take a full oral exam for each area.

 Part 1 consists of two exams: General and Clinical

 - If you pass General and fail Clinical, you must retake Clinical only.

 - If you pass Clinical but fail General, you must retake all of Part 1 (General and Clinical).